ElementsProject/lightning/doc/getting-started/getting-started/configuration.md

 - **announce-addr-dns**=_BOOL_

   Set to _true_ (default is \_false), this so that names given as arguments to **addr** and \_announce-addr\*\* are published in node announcement messages as names, rather than IP addresses.
 Please note that most mainnet nodes do not yet use, read or propagate this information correctly.

+- **announce-addr-discovered**=_true/false/auto_

+  Controls public IP discovery: peers can tell us what they see our IP address as, so we can send `node_announcement` updates that contain the discovered IP as announced address.  `auto` (the default) means only to use this if we have no other announced addresses.
+Note: Will always be disabled if you set **always-use-proxy**.

+- **announce-addr-discovered-port**=_PORT_

+  The port to advertize for for the IP address  **announce-addr-discovered** (default 9735).
+You should open this TCP port on your router towards your node.

 - **offline**